David Daniels (countertenor)

-David Daniels (born 12 March 1966) is an American countertenor.
+David Daniels (born March 12, 1966) is an American countertenor.
+He was one of the most prominent classical stars to face criminal charges during the MeToo movement and pled guilty to sexual assault in 2023.

-Youth
+Early life and education

 Daniels was born in Spartanburg, South Carolina, the son of two singing teachers.
 He began to sing as a boy soprano, moving to tenor as his voice matured.
 His father, baritone Perry Daniels, was one of the pre-eminent members of the performing faculty during each summer at Brevard Music Center, linked to the School of Music at Converse College in Spartanburg; his mother was an operatic soprano.
 Daniels studied music at the Cincinnati College Conservatory of Music.
 Dissatisfied with his achievements as a tenor, Daniels switched to singing countertenor during graduate studies at the University of Michigan School of Music, Theatre & Dance (Master of Music in 1992) under the guidance of his teacher, George Shirley.

 Career

 Daniels made his professional singing debut in 1992.
 In 1997, he won the Richard Tucker Award.
 In 1999, he made his debut with the Metropolitan Opera, as Sesto in Handel's Giulio Cesare.

 His repertoire has grown to include other major Handel roles, including Arsace in the comedy Partenope at the Lyric Opera of Chicago and San Francisco Opera in 2014; the title role in Tamerlano; and Arsamene in Xerxes.
 At the Bavarian State Opera in Munich, Daniels played the title roles in Rinaldo and Orlando, as well as David in Saul.
 He interpreted Ottone in Monteverdi's L'incoronazione di Poppea and recorded the role of Nero in the same work; it was also his debut role at San Francisco Opera in 1998.
 In Vivaldi's opera Bajazet, he sang the role of Tamerlano.
 In 2013, he sang the title role in Giulio Cesare at the Metropolitan Opera.

 Daniels has also branched out from the baroque roles usually associated with countertenors to include Oberon in Benjamin Britten's A Midsummer Night's Dream at the Metropolitan Opera, and as Orfeo in Gluck's Orfeo ed Euridice at the Royal Opera House, Covent Garden.
 In July 2013 he created the role of Oscar Wilde in Oscar at the Santa Fe Opera, written for him by Theodore Morrison; he then sang Oscar again in Opera Philadelphia's production in 2015.
 The same year he made his debut at the Vienna State Opera as Trinculo in Thomas Adès' opera The Tempest.

-From Fall 2015 to March 2020, Daniels joined the faculty of his alma mater, the University of Michigan School of Music, Theatre & Dance, as Professor of Music in Voice.
+From fall 2015 to March 2020, Daniels joined the faculty of his alma mater, the University of Michigan School of Music, Theatre & Dance, as Professor of Music in Voice.